pandulapeter/kubriko/README.md

 It achieves this goal by exposing a [Composable](https://www.jetbrains.com/compose-multiplatform/) that can be embedded into [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) projects.

 The engine is highly modular, because its core functionality can be extended in a granular fashion using different plugins.
-It covers most needs of simple games from viewport scaling and object management, through persistence, input handling and audio playback, all the way to shaders and physics simulation.
+These plugins cover most needs of simple games from viewport scaling and object management, through persistence, input handling and audio playback, all the way to shaders and physics simulation.
-It also comes with a Scene Editor and a number of other tools that can be useful during development.
+Kubriko also comes with a Scene Editor and a number of other tools that can be useful during development.

 The tech stack is also easy to extend by creating custom plugins, and the low-level integration makes it possible to communicate with platform API-s in a straightforward way.